 How are students taught English?

 Newcomers are taught English in different ways.
 In the United States, schools implement different types of English language instruction programs to teach English.
-Schools with a higher number of newcomer students offer newcomer programs to accelerate English language proficiency.
+Schools with a higher number of newcomer students offer newcomer English learner programs to help accelerate English language proficiency.
 Some newcomer programs are only available in specific schools and vary in instructional practices.
-Stand-alone programs allow schools to serve a higher number of students maximizing resources.
+Stand alone English learner programs allow schools to service a higher number of students maximizing resources.

 In elementary grades, schools may implement a wide variety of instructional strategies and language instruction programs.
 In these programs, students are either clustered with native English speakers or spread out in multiple classrooms to receive language instruction.
 Some instructional strategies teachers use to teach English are total physical response, use of student primary language, and incorporate multiple modalities such as listening, speaking, reading, and writing.

 Some newcomer students are pulled out of class to receive English language instruction in listening, reading, speaking, and writing.
 Others might provide in-class one-on-one or a small group instruction during specific times.
 The use of small group instruction allows for students to engage and practice the language contributing literacy development.

 Most newcomer programs in secondary schools are offered as stand alone programs.
 A stand alone program focuses on English language development instruction and content area instruction.
 Some content area is sometimes offer support using a student’s native language.
 The goal of a newcomer program is to accelerate literacy and content area learning simultaneously.

 In secondary schools, English learner programs are sometimes offered as an ESL level 1 class for newcomer children.
 During ESL 1 class, English learners receive basic social English language skills.
 The language taught in an ESL level 1 class begins by teaching colors, numbers, and basic social language.

 How are students taught Language Arts, Math, Science, Social Studies?